Dreamsorcerer/gnucash-gocardless-import/README.md

 ## Register an account

-To register a new bank account, run `./gnucash_import.py -m register`.
+To register a new bank account, run: `./gnucash_import.py -m register`

 After entering the country, you'll get a list of institutions.
 Find the one you want to add and copy/paste the institution's code.